joonthansyle/MarkDownGitHub/SampleMarkdown.md

-# Sample Markup in GitHub
+# Sample Markdown in GitHub

 ### BOLD
 - This is **Bold_01**,<br> __BOLD 02__